-- n. public buildings and grounds (especially for purposes of collocating parks, libraries, community centers, public safety facilities and other appropriate related facilities) and their impacts; and - o. the School Board's assessment of current and projected levels of service within the Concurrency Service Area, including anticipated development in contiguous Concurrency Service Areas.
+- m.-A determination of the need for and timing of onsite and offsite improvements and public facilities necessary to support the proposed school and the party or patiles responsible for the improvements availability of public facilities infrasturcture and services, including transportation facilities concurrent to support the proposed school.; - public buildings and grounds (especially for purposes of collocating parks, libraries, community centers, public safety facilities and other appropriate related facilities) and their impacts; and - n.k. the School Board's assessment of current and projected levels of service within the Concurrency Service Area, including anticipated development in contiguous Concurrency Service Areas.

-The facility shall be of a design, intensity, and scale to serve the surrounding neighborhood or the non-residential development in which it occurs, and be compatible with the surrounding land uses and zoning.
+The facility shall be of a design, intensity, and scale to serve the surrounding neighborhood or the non-residential development in which it occurs, and be compatible with the surrounding current and projected land uses and zoninguses of adjacent property.

-PSF Policy 1.3.6: The location of schools may be considered in all rural land use plan categories within the Rural Service Area, except heavy industrial and natural preservation, only upon demonstrated need, subject to the following criteria:
+PSF Policy 1.32.76: The location of schools may be considered in all rural land use plan categories within the Rural Service Area, except heavy industrial and natural preservation, only upon demonstrated need, subject to the following criteria: